noahehall/theBookOfNoah/0current/security/websecurity.md

   - man in the middle attack: sniffing network traffic in order to intercept HTTP headers

     - the attacker finds a way to sit between the rowser & webserver and read network traffic as it passes back n forth
+    - e.g. any unencrypted HTTP requests are prime targets

   - cross-site request forgery: triggering unintended HTTP requests to a site when they've already authenticated
     - attackers trick your users into clicking a link to your site; if they already have a session open with your server, the browser will resend the cookie along with the http request triggered from the attackers site but your server will be none the wiser